How to know if God is calling me? — Overcoming fear

 - I am full of fear: 1 Jn 4:18 “There is no fear in love; perfect love casts out fear.”

-As St. John Paul II frequently reminded: Do not be afraid!
+As St. John Paul II often reminded us: Do not be afraid!
 Do not let fear paralyze you.
-Talk with a priest you trust about your concerns.
+Speak with a priest you trust about your concerns.